Emergent Alignment via Competition: Abstract

 We model this as a multi-leader Stackelberg game extending Bayesian persuasion to multi-round conversations between differently informed parties.
 We prove three main results: (1) When perfect alignment would allow the user to learn their Bayes-optimal action, she is also able to obtain her Bayes optimal utility in all equilibria under our convex hull condition; (2) Under a weaker assumption, a non-strategic user employing quantal response achieves near-optimal utility in all equilibria; (3) When the user selects the best single AI to interact with after an evaluation period, in equilibrium near-optimal utility is guaranteed without any additional distributional assumptions.

-We complement the theory with two forms of empirical evidence: First, we show that synthetically generated LLM utility functions (produced via perturbations of the same prompt to evaluate instances on a movie recommendation (MovieLens) and ethical judgement (ETHICS) dataset) quickly produce a convex hull that contains a good approximation of a given utility function even when none of the individual LLM utility functions is well aligned.
+We complement the theory with two forms of empirical evidence: First, we test our alignment condition on both synthetic and real-world data.
+We show that synthetically generated LLM utility functions (produced via perturbations of the same prompt to evaluate instances on a movie recommendation (MovieLens) and ethical judgement (ETHICS) dataset) quickly produce a convex hull that contains a good approximation of a given utility function even when none of the individual LLM utility functions is well aligned.
+We show similar findings using human and LLM responses on real-world polling data (OpinionQA): a convex hull of LLM opinions can approximate human opinions more accurately than any individual LLM across a wide range of survey questions.
 Second, we perform simulations of the best-AI selection game using best response dynamics, which show that competition among individually misaligned agents reliably improves user utility when the approximate convex hull assumption is satisfied.